Leia (company): History

 The company was founded in 2014 as a spin-off of HP Labs.
 Its research into the holographic display concept under HP was published by Nature in 2013.
-CEO David Fattal explained that its diffraction system would address shortcomings with other mobile 3D display systems, such as being able to be seen by multiple viewers at once, using the display in its original 2D mode with no loss of resolution and not requiring CPU-intensive eye tracking.
+CEO David Fattal explained the diffraction-based system was intended to address shortcomings certain limitations of other mobile three-dimensional display approaches including support for multiple simultaneous viewers, the ability to operate in a conventional two-dimensional mode without loss of resolution, and reduced reliance on computational eye-tracking.
 The company foresaw uses of its technology in mobile devices, automobiles, and medical applications.

 In May 2016, Leia announced a partnership with Altice to market a smartphone featuring its technology.

 In 2017, Red Digital Cinema announced its intent to produce a high-end smartphone featuring the technology (the Red Hydrogen One).
-As part of its development, Red entered into a strategic partnership with Leia, including funding, and Red's founder Jim Jannard joining Leia's board of directors.
+As part of its development, Red entered into a partnership with Leia, including funding, and Red's founder Jim Jannard joining Leia's board of directors.

 In 2018, Leia launched its lightfield content platform LeiaLoft™ including an Android App Store and a developer portal.

-The RED Hydrogen phone featuring Leia's switchable lightfield display product was launched on November 2, 2018 in the United States via AT&T and Verizon and in Mexico via Telcel.
+The Red Hydrogen device, which used Leia’s switchable lightfield display, was released in the United States on 2 November 2018 through carriers including AT&T and Verizon, and was later offered in Mexico through Telcel.

-In July 2019, Leia and Continental announced a long-term partnership to bring lightfield displays and content to the automotive world.
+In July 2019, Leia and Continental announced a partnership to explore the integration of lightfield displays and related content into automotive applications.

-In 2020, Leia launched the Lume Pad, a B2B Android tablet featuring its recent switchable 10.8-in Lightfield display, designed to service the Education, Medical, Retail, and Hospitality industries.
+In 2020 Leia introduced the Lume Pad, an Android tablet equipped with a 10.8-inch switchable lightfield display marketed to education, medical, retail and hospitality customers.

-Lume Pad won 2 CES 2021 Awards (Computer Hardware & Components and Digital Imaging & Photography).
+Lume Pad received CES 2021 Awards (Computer Hardware & Components and Digital Imaging & Photography).

-In 2021, Leia launched the consumer edition of the Lume Pad.
-The Lume Pad is also part of the launchpad program on amazon.
+In 2021, Leia released a consumer edition of the Lume Pad; the device was also listed on Amazon’s Launchpad program.